 - shukubō 宿坊

 - Pilgrim’s hat, originally made of grass or rice straw.
 Helpful as protection against rain and sun.
 Can be kept on in the temple.

 - temizuya 手水舎

-- Fountain in the temple grounds from which temple visitors draw water with a ladle to wash their hands and rinse their mouths.
-Both are symbolic of external and internal purification.
+- Well on the temple grounds from which temple visitors draw water with a ladle to wash their hands and rinse their mouths.
+Symbolic of external and internal purification.

-- Walk the whole pilgrimage without stopping.
+- Walking the whole pilgrimage without interruption.
 The traditional way.

 - tsuyadō 通夜堂

-- Free accommodation in the temple for pilgrims.
+- Free overnight accommodation in the temple for pilgrims.

 - zenkonyado 善根宿

 - Business Hotel.
 Inexpensive hotel for business travellers.

 - Citrus fruit grown on Shikoku.
 The fruits reach the size of a grapefruit and are harvested in the open from February to April.